everlyy/csgo-telnet/README.md

 handler.start(IP, PORT)
 ```

+More examples can be found in the `examples` folder.

 # Limitations

 * Chat parsing only works if CS:GO is in the game's English (Custom languages won't work if you changed the way chat looks).
 If you set a different langauge, you'll have to change some things in `ChatMessage`